Investigating SOcial Competence and Isolation in children with Autism taking part in LEGO®-based therapy clubs In School Environments (I-SOCIALISE)

 The therapy will be delivered by an assigned school teaching assistant within the child’s school.

-If you would like further information regarding the I-SOCIALISE trial, or are interested in your child taking part in the study, please contact the research team.
+Please note this study is no longer recruiting new participants.
+If you would like further information regarding the I-SOCIALISE trial, please contact the research team.